cyverse-archive/JEX/README.markdown

         ]
     }

 If the "environment" field is present in a step map, then the key will be used as the environment variable and the value will be the value the environment variable is set to, wrapped in double-quotes.
+For example this map:

+    {
+        "PATH" : "/usr/local/bin:$PATH"
+    }

+Will result in the step it's associated with having 'PATH="/usr/local/bin:$PATH"' prepended to it in the resulting shell script.
+The change in the environment will only be in effect for the step the map is associated with.

 An example curl will look like this: